 Look – those of us who say co-sleeping can work aren’t saying it works for every family.
 For some, it’s not the best solution for the entire family.
 In this case, we definitely need to promote room-sharing for the first six to eight months, simply because sleeping in a separate room increases a baby’s risk of SIDS (yes, that’s correct, and remember SIDS used to be known as cot death).
 This woman didn’t want to be with her kids all the time.
 I don’t really understand, but I don’t need to because it’s not my family.
 Co-sleeping is a personal choice that each family needs to make based on their own circumstances.

-But now I need to bring up another point.
+Now I need to bring up another point.
 This woman went downstairs to feed so she didn’t risk falling asleep on her bed.
-Okay.
-But what of the risk of falling asleep in the chair?
+Okay, but what of the risk of falling asleep in the chair?
 Or on the sofa?
-These are real risks and the associated risk of suffocating your infant in these scenarios are exponentially higher compared to co-sleeping in a bed.
-This is exactly the type of concern many of us have when vilifying co-sleeping instead of providing real, honest information so parents can not only make informed decisions about co-sleeping, but they can also make sure their bed is as safe as can be if they happen to fall asleep breastfeeding.
+These are real risks and the associated risk of suffocating your infant in these scenarios are exponentially higher compared to bedsharing.
+This is exactly the type of concern many of us have when articles like this vilify co-sleeping instead of providing real, honest information so parents can not only make informed decisions about co-sleeping, but they can also make sure their bed is as safe as can be if they happen to fall asleep with their baby.